animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > In high school, I loved Lost, and Community, and Better Off Ted, and at some point Reaper, a show no one's heard of.
 But my favorite-favorite was Buffy the Vampire Slayer, which was available for streaming on Netflix.
 I was obsessed (as well as with ["Dr. Horrible's Sing-Along Blog"](https://youtu.be/Of9kHpCv1ts?si=FPBQagGV-MX0BOK4)).
 >
-> Almost nobody heard of it at my high school.
+> Almost nobody heard of Buffy at my high school.
 >
 > The first person who took my recommendation got through multiple seasons, on my repeated insistence, and still didn't like it.
 >
-> Those were the earliest days of Golden Age Peak TV (2011 - 2013), just when the shows were at their best, and yet no one had quite yet noticed, except me...
-I was rabid.
-Buffy started in the 90s, but my rabid-ness went to the past as well.
+> Those were the earliest days of Golden Age Peak TV.
+2011 - 2013, just when the shows were at their best, and yet no one had quite yet noticed... but I was rabid.
+Buffy started in the 90s, and my rabid-ness went into the Peak TV past as well.
 >
-> Back then, all the best *shows* got cancelled, for which Joss Whedon was notorious, mostly because of Firefly.
+> Back then, all the best *shows* got cancelled, for which Joss Whedon was notorious, because of Firefly.
 >
 > It wasn't until my senior year, that I met anybody who liked Buffy the Vampire Slayer, these two kids who went to a private school, who I met because I saw one of them had a totally different shared interest from a comment he made on Facebook, and I messaged him, he wanted to hang out to my surprise, and then he invited me to his birthday party where I met other kids who went to his school, including the other one, one of his friends who walked right up to me with a big smile and was so enthusiastic that I shared her love of Buffy.
 We loved it — an unusual amount — the meeting was "serendipitious."
-But at that school, a private wealthier school, those tastes seemed surprisingly more appreciated, and I found in college, while still usually rare to meet other fans, the taste was more commonly appreciated, too, and the two best friends I made after befriending these two who I wish there was time to have been my best friends were also remarkably serendipitous.
+But at that school, a private wealthier school, those tastes seemed surprisingly more appreciated, and I found in college, while still usually rare to meet other fans, the taste was more commonly appreciated, too, and the two best friends I made after befriending these-two-who-I-wish-there-was-time-to-have-been-my-best-friends were also remarkably serendipitous (is that sentence coherent?).
 >
 > Two of the first friends I made in college, by extreme coincidence, specifically loved Buffy as much as I did and were the girls in my neighboring dorm, one of whom had messaged me about Joss Whedon specifically, all of us assigned to those rooms entirely by the university's random selection.
 We'd become best friends.
 I pretty much lived in their dorm.
 It was extremely coincidental.
 The other dorm near ours also housed a girl who liked Buffy a lot, by chance.
 There were more people neighboring me in that Freshman hall who liked Buffy a lot, than perhaps all the people I'd meet in college thereafter who did so too, and all those I met previous up to then.
 >